fineanmol/plant-tree/README.md

-🌲 Updated on Sun, 15 Jun 2025 18:56:32 GMT
+🌿 Updated on Mon, 16 Jun 2025 06:23:14 GMT

-> "Code is like humor.
-When you have to explain it, it's bad."
+> "First, solve the problem.
+Then, write the code."